 This schedule has progressed two weeks.
 Note the yellow baseline that indicates we are currently ahead of schedule.
 Also, the ‘BL Project Finish’ lists the project baseline finish dates of all tasks.
 Note, in particular, that the project complete milestone occurs at the close of business on April 10th, 2018.
 Let’s create a project finish constraint on this date, and observe the impact on our total float.
 Figure 2 displays our schedule with an April 10th project constraint.

 The remaining duration of the project is 43.8-days and the total float of the project complete milestone is 2.3-days.
-With this data we can calculate the CPLI using the following formula:
+With this data we can calculate the Critical Path Length Index using the following formula:

 The CPLI for our schedule is 1.05, which is good news.
 The schedule is working along at an efficient pace.
 If the CPLI was less than 1.00 we would know an increased efficiency is required to meet the project deadline.
 Again, CPLI is a measure of the realistic possibility of meeting the project deadline.
 The CPLI assessment also flags any schedule that has a CPLI less than 0.95; this indicates a project in trouble.